-There are six GIACC national Affiliates in Colombia, Italy, Germany, Tunisia, Zambia and Zimbabwe.
+There are nine GIACC national Affiliates in Colombia, Italy, Germany, Mongolia, South Africa, Tanzania, Tunisia, Zambia and Zimbabwe.
 The Affiliates are part of the international GIACC network, and lead the promotion of GIACC’s objectives in the Affiliate’s home country.
 The relationship between GIACC and the national Affiliates is that of organisations which are legally and financially independent, but which are affiliated to each other through a common name and objective.

 Advice and guidance to the GIACC network on how to achieve its objectives is provided by GIACC’s Advisory Council.

 The GIACC Affiliate Council comprises representatives from GIACC and from the GIACC Affiliates.
 Its purpose is to help exchange ideas and co-ordinate activities between different GIACC Affiliates, and between the Affiliates and GIACC.

 Through its network of Affiliates, and its Alliances and Council Members, GIACC is able to achieve international outreach to over 110 countries in promoting good anti-corruption practice, as illustrated by the maps below.
 GIACC Affiliates, Council Members and national Alliance partners promote good anti-corruption practice in the countries in which they are based.
 GIACC regional and international Alliance partners promote good anti-corruption practice to their national members.